barbeau/gpstest/README.md

 - Beta testing - Get early access to new GPSTest versions, and help us squash bugs!
 See the [Testing Guide](BETA_TESTING.md) for details.

 - Translating - Want to improve existing translations, or add a new translation?
 Translate on [Transifex](https://www.transifex.com/sean-barbeau/gpstest-android/dashboard/) or see the [Translations](/TRANSLATIONS.md) documentation.

+## FAQ

+Questions?
+Check out the [FAQ](FAQ.md), the [Slack group](https://gpstest-android.herokuapp.com/), and [Google Group](https://groups.google.com/forum/#!forum/gpstest_android).

+- Crowdsourcing GNSS data - Interested in better understanding the state of GNSS feature support on Android devices?
+See the article [*Crowdsourcing GNSS features of Android devices*](https://barbeau.medium.com/crowdsourcing-gnss-capabilities-of-android-devices-d4228645cf25).

+- Accuracy - Measuring your device GNSS accuracy?
+Check out the [Measuring Accuracy using GPSTest](ACCURACY.md) page, as well as the corresponding article [*Measuring GNSS accuracy on Android devices*](https://medium.com/@sjbarbeau/measuring-gnss-accuracy-on-android-devices-6824492a1389).

+- Data Output and Logging - Want to know how to output GNSS data to the system log for further analysis?
+Check out the [Data Output and Logging](LOGGING.md) page.

 ## Donate